thu-cs-lab/jieplag/README.md

 JiePlag is highly influenced by Stanford MOSS.
 Due to frequent outage of Stanford MOSS, we created JiePlag as a open source software clone.
 We re-implemented [winnow](https://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf) algorithm and mimicked the web interface of Stanford MOSS.

-We highly thanked Stanford MOSS for their great contributions to the teaching comunity.
+We highly thanked Stanford MOSS for their great contributions to the teaching community.